 1) Retirement Income Insurance Plans – Generating fixed income stream for you

-Taking Manulife Retire Ready Plus as an example, the plan allows you to receive an income stream which comprises both guaranteed and non-guaranteed components.
-A female who starts the plan at 45 years old could earn an illustrated yield of 3.99% p.a..
-To tailor to every individual’s needs, these plans are customisable to take into consideration your desired retirement age and how long you want your income to last.
+Taking Manulife Retire Ready Plus III as an example, the plan allows you to receive an income stream that comprises both guaranteed and non-guaranteed components.
+As every individual has a unique set of needs, these plans are customisable to take into consideration your desired retirement age and how long you want your income to last.

 2) Low-cost Investment Portfolios – Growing your retirement egg with Nobel Prize winning solutions